SmartterHealth/Virtual-Rounding/README.md

 ## Create Teams Policies

 Create Policies in the Microsoft Teams Admin Center matching the below policies.
 The screenshots below are recommended configuration, but you should configure to your organization's policy/needs.
+As you create each policy, note it's name inside of the Running Config JSON template file.

 ### Teams Policy
 ![Teams Policy](/Documentation/Images/TeamsPolicy.png)